 This anthology consists of essays by and conversations among 64 leading scholars of comparative literature, who reflect on key debates within the discipline and on its theories, methods, and aims.
 The book collects selected entries first published online in the American Comparative Literature Association’s digital 2014-2015 State of the Discipline Report, and is part of a series of such reports that the ACLA has published once a decade since 1965.

-- Gave Ursula Heise comments on her own contributions at her request.
+- I wrote comments on Ursula Heise’s own contributions at her request.

-- Managed communications with the contributors and with Routledge.
+- I managed communications with the contributors and with Routledge.

-- Compiled the manuscript, images, and permissions for the press and turned in the final manuscript electronically.
+- I compiled the manuscript, images, and permissions for the press and turned in the final manuscript electronically.

-- Answered the copy-editor’s queries and the publisher’s queries about the proofs.
+- I answered the copy-editor’s queries and the publisher’s queries about the proofs.

-- Proofread the volume, solicited contributors’ corrections to the proofs, and annotated a PDF of the proofs with all the changes.
+- I proofread the volume, solicited contributors’ corrections to the proofs, and annotated a PDF of the proofs with all the changes.

-- Compiled a conceptual index for the volume.
+- I compiled a conceptual index for the volume.